 Summer is Heating up and the Mellophones are Coming Out

 Mellophones are a topic horn teachers don’t talk about much.
-Especially in print.
-It is not that we don’t have thoughts on the subject.
+Hardly anything has ever been published on the topic.

 This morning I was checking a link I received directing me to a photo of an unusual 19th century horn on a forum I had not heard of previously (Horn-u-copia—interesting forum on brass history and instruments) and there found a link to a series of podcasts (!) on mellophones!
 They are at The Mellocast.
 A quote from the summary of one of the podcasts really hits the problem on the head for me: